Welcome to today's edition of the Rush 24-7 podcast.

 This is going to be a challenge.

-It's a challenge and I'm up for.
+It's a challenge that I'm up for.

 And I'll get right to it here in just a second.

-I mean, here we have a man that that a lot of the smart people, for what it's worth, just telling you what they think.
+I mean, here we have a man that a lot of the smart people, for what it's worth, just telling you what they think.

 I'm not telling you I agree with it.

-They're just this is just what I'm hearing.
+They're just, this is just what I'm hearing.

-The presumption is that Jeb is the nominee, and all of this that's going to happen between now and then is just a show.
+Presumption is that Jeb is the nominee, and all of this that's going to happen between now and then is just a show.

 And the reason he's a nominee, he's got the money.